fareeda1997/Turtlebot3_Navigation/README.md

 # Turtlebot3_Navigation
-" First i work on ROS Online so it's different with first task ,so the first one task its kinetic but this it's melodic "
+'First i work on ROS Online so it's different with first task ,so the first one task its kinetic but this it's melodic'

 I will write the code you wrote